SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/GenericParametersAndArguments.rst

 A ``where`` clause consists of the keyword ``where``, followed by comma-separated list of one or more *requirements*.

-The *requirements* in a ``where`` clause specify that a type paramater conforms to a protocol or protocol composition.
-Although you can express all of the constrains of a generic parameter in the requirements of a ``where`` clause (for instance, ``T : Comparable`` is equivalent to ``T where T : Comparable`` and so on), you can also express two kinds of constraints on the associated types of the type parameters.
+The *requirements* in a ``where`` clause specify that a type paramater inherits from a class, conforms to a protocol, or a protocol composition.
+Although the ``where`` clause provides syntactic sugar for expressing simple constraints on type parameters (for instance, ``T : Comparable`` is equivalent to ``T where T : Comparable`` and so on), you can use it to provide more complex constraints on type parameters and their associated types.
+For instance, you can express the constraints that a generic type ``T`` inherits from a class ``C`` and conforms to a protocol ``P`` as ``<T where T : C, T : P>``.

+As mentioned above,
-You can constrain the associated types of type parameters to conform to protocols.
+you can constrain the associated types of type parameters to conform to protocols.
 For example, the generic parameter clause ``<T : Generator where T.Element : Equatable>`` specifies that ``T`` conforms to the ``Generator`` protocol and the associated type of ``T``, ``T.Element``, conforms to the ``Equatable`` protocol